stefanpearson/codename_velociraptor/readme.md

         width: 25%;
         padding-right: @h_gutter / 2;
         padding-left: @h_gutter / 2;
+        border-left-width: 1px;
+        border-right-width: 1px;
     }

-By changing the elements `box-sizing` to `border-box`, the padding and properties are included in the width.

-The major flaw in this layout technique is **there is no support in IE7**.
-A potential workaround is to reduce the width percentage and make up the difference using percentage padding values (for IE7 only).
+The major flaw in this layout technique is **there is no support in IE < 8**.
+A potential workaround is to reduce the width percentage and make up the difference using percentage padding values (for IE < 8 only).

     .ie-lt8 {